BizCub/f3-profiles/README.md

 ## Additional

 * Profiles are stored in the ```config/debug-option-profiles folder```.
-* Fabric API is required for mod translation (if available).
-Otherwise, it is not required.
 * When renaming a profile, there are restrictions on existing names and unsupported characters.